Maxwell-scalar system and scalar field with impurity: novel approach to find nontrivial solutions: Specific Results

 As one can see from Eq.~\eqref{chargedens}, the charge density $\varrho(x)$ depends explicitly on the function $f(x)$.
 By integrating it over the real line, one gets the total charge, which depends only on the boundary values of $f(x)$.
 Since $f(x)$ is even, the charge is $Q=2f(+\infty)$.
-Thus, depending on the asymptotic behaviors discussed above, the charge may be finite, null or divergent.
+In this sense, depending on the asymptotic behaviors discussed above, the charge may vanish, or be finite or divergent.